MAHIMA-KHANDELWAL/MAHIMA-KHANDELWAL/README.md

 - 👋 Hi, I’m @MAHIMA-KHANDELWAL
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Leaning collaboratively
+- Currently learning Use cases of Python in Machine Learning
 - 📫 How to reach me ... mahimakhandelwal155@gmail.com
--

 <!---
 MAHIMA-KHANDELWAL/MAHIMA-KHANDELWAL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.